There are no hard and fast rules when it comes to intoxication, doctors say.

 And part of that myth is the prevailing laws relating blood alcohol to drunk driving.
 Older people who have been drinking for years are much more able to handle a higher blood alcohol level with little impairment, where a younger, less experienced drinker could barely function.

 Who will stand up for a different, more logical standard?
 It's sort of like standing up for prostitution: in private many people talk about "call girls".
-They have known someone who is an upstanding member of the community, usually a single mother, who are not working the streets, merely looking for a high paying job that lets them spend more time with their kids.
+They have known someone who is an upstanding member of the community, usually a single mother, who is not working the streets, merely looking for a high paying job that lets them spend more time with their kids.
 In some other countries prostitutes are legal, licensed, tax-paying citizens.

 I, myself, never, ever, drink and drive.
 I never stumble or fall.
-I never have a hangover, vomit or passout.
+I never have a hangover, vomit or pass out.
 I ham 65 and have been drinking from my mid-twenties.
 Made wine from scratch for over 30 years.
 Arrive at work every day on time, and do my job.
 I don't beat up my wife or in any way act irresponsibly.
 But after 3 cups of my homemade peach wine I'm pretty sure I would test above .08.

-We need to research this subject and come up with a better system to keep those truely impaired drivers of the road and not add "drunk driving" to the list of offenses if one has only been pulled over for a burned out taillight.
+We need to research this subject and come up with a better system to keep those truly impaired drivers off the road and not add "drunk driving" to the list of offenses if one has only been pulled over for a burned out taillight.
 A breathalyzer test in actuality means little in terms of a drivers performance.
 We need a better system.
 I don't want any more people killed by drunk drivers-not even one- but, like many other situations in modern society, this simple-simon test needs a change.